 “Economic damages” are sometimes referred to in Nevada as

-Together with “non-economic” damages such as pain and suffering, they comprise a plaintiff’s “compensatory damages” in a Nevada personal injury case.
+Together with “non-economic” damages such as pain and suffering, economic damages comprise your “compensatory damages” in a Nevada personal injury case.

 These “non-economic” medical malpractice damages are those to which it is more difficult, if not impossible, to attach a precise dollar amount.
-They include compensation for the claimant’s:
+They include compensation for your:

 - Loss of function of a limb or other body part,

 - Loss of enjoyment of life, and

-- Pain and suffering after a Nevada injury or accident.
+- Pain and suffering after a Nevada injury or accident.6

 Yes.
-In Nevada medical malpractice law cases, non-economic damages such as pain and suffering are capped at $350,000.1 The $350,000 cap applies in medical malpractice lawsuits regardless of how many defendants are liable for an injury.
+In Nevada medical malpractice law cases for 2023, non-economic damages such as pain and suffering are capped at $350,000.
+The $350,000 cap applies in medical malpractice lawsuits regardless of how many defendants are liable for an injury.7

 The cap was approved as a tort reform measure by Nevada voters as part of 2004’s “Keep Our Doctors in Nevada” ballot initiative (Question No. 3).
-The Nevada Supreme Court has upheld the constitutionality of this cap on non-economic damages from poor medical treatment.2
+The Nevada Supreme Court has upheld the constitutionality of this cap on non-economic damages from poor medical treatment.

-It applies to all cases based on the professional negligence of a health care provider (such a doctor, chiropractor, nurse or hospital).
+It applies to all cases based on the professional negligence of a health care provider (such as a doctor, chiropractor, nurse or hospital).

 Nevada law places a cap on punitive damages in most personal injury cases (not just medical malpractice cases) as follows:

 - $300,000 if the amount of compensatory damages awarded to you is less than $100,000, or

-- Three times the amount of compensatory damages awarded to the plaintiff if the amount of compensatory damages is $100,000 or more.3
+- Three times the amount of compensatory damages awarded to you if the amount of compensatory damages is $100,000 or more.

 However, punitive damages do not have a cap when a case involves: